jgerhart/Secronom-Zombies/secronom/README.txt

 ??
 REAL LIFE GUNS (cancelled or not, they're in)
 ??
 SCI-FI GUNS (for both science and gun maniacs)
 ??
 MORE ZED TYPES (bestiary's not enough)
+??
+MAGIC ATTACKS (spells for special zeds.
+Serves as an alternative to LUA attacks)

 	=>CURRENT UPDATES<= (#changes, +contents, ~rebalances, -fixes...)

+--> V1.5 - Currently, I'm recreating the LUA-based monster attacks with magic spells, along with new contents. <--

 #  REWORKS ON TILESET (frequent)
 #  REMOVED LUA DEPENDENT STUFF (chaos zeds, special attacks and some places were removed)